dariogoetz/keyboard_layout_optimizer/README.md

 At the heart of the optimization lies a layout evaluation that involves multiple criteria on the frequencies of unigrams, bigrams, and trigrams.

-The optimization is implemented using a fork of the [genevo](https://github.com/innoave/genevo) crate.
-The fork include bugfixes and simplifications for the usage of rayon.
+The optimization is implemented using the [genevo](https://github.com/innoave/genevo) crate.

 ## Features
 - evaluation of keyboard layouts of the ["Neo" family](https://neo-layout.org/)